kmprioliPROF/CSC_8515_Final_Project/README.md

 ## **Usage**

 The script `load_data.R` must be run before any other file.
-From there, you can run either `random_forest.Rmd` for the supervised analysis, or `clustering_analysis.Rmd` for the unsupervised analysis.
+From there, you can edit and run either `random_forest.Rmd` for the supervised analysis, or `clustering_analysis.Rmd` for the unsupervised analysis.

 ## **Data Source**